gocardless/nandi/README.md

 Friendly Postgres migrations for people who don't want to take down their database to add a column!

+## Supported

+- Ruby 2.4 or above
+- Rails 5.2 or above
+- Postgres 11 or above

 ## What does it do?

 Nandi provides an alternative API to ActiveRecord's built-in Migration DSL for defining changes to your database schema.